 Luca Caminati is Professor of Film Studies at Concordia University in Montreal.
 He is the author of Orientalismo eretico.
 Pier Paolo Pasolini e il cinema del Terzo Mondo (2007), Il cinema come happening: Pasolini's Primitivism and the Sixties Italian Art Scene (2010), and Roberto Rossellini documentarista.
-Una cultura della realtà (2012).
-He is currently an associate editor for Italica.
+Una cultura della realtà (2012), along with many articles and book chapters on Italian cinema and media.
+He is currently serving as associate editor for the journal Italica.

 Through an expansive optic and re-imagining of film’s deep imbrication with exploration, this rich collection views cinema and exploration as mutually informing and vital allies in understanding twentieth century human history and our current crisis in the age of the Anthropocene.
 The authors productively take up the charge of discerning cinema in diverse contexts of exploration and critically engage with how adventure itself has long been a driving force and useful metaphor for cinema and/as epistemological practice.

 Alison Griffiths, Distinguised Professor, The City University of New York